loopbackio/loopback.io/pages/en/contrib/README-guidelines.md

 ### Contributors

-Names of module "owners" (SL lead developers) and other developers who have contributed.
+Names of module "owners" and other developers who have contributed.

 ### License